primev/mev-commit-bridge/hyperlane/README.md

 ## Starter .env file
 To get a standard starter .env file from primev internal development, [click here.](https://www.notion.so/Private-keys-and-env-for-settlement-layer-245a4f3f4fe040a7b72a6be91131d9c2?pvs=4).
 Note this repo is being actively developed and required .env variables may change.

-Your .env file should look like:
+Environment variables that must be specified in the .env file or as command line arguments:

 ```
 HYPERLANE_DEPLOYER_PRIVATE_KEY=0xpk1